dask/dask/.github/ISSUE_TEMPLATE.md

     then please consider submitting a report to their issue trackers instead.
     A full list of repositories can be found here:
     [https://github.com/dask](https://github.com/dask)
+5. Please include the versions of Python, dask, and other relevant libraries if they are applicable, (pandas, dask.distributed, etc..)

 Thank you again for your efforts.